 - Lacks thermostat readout for monitoring

-- Flames easily gets extinguished in windy areas
+- Flames easily get extinguished in windy areas

 - Does not have a drain plug for ease of draining and added winter protection

-- Continuous flow of 20 minutes and will not restart by turning the unit off
+- The continuous flow of 20 minutes and will not restart after turning the unit off.

 Bosch E34 Tronic 3000& electric water heater